George Washington returns to Yokosuka

-Vice Adm.
-Fred Kacher, commander, U.S. 7th Fleet, greets families during an arrival ceremony of the Nimitz class aircraft carrier USS George Washington (CVN 73) in Yokosuka, Japan, Nov.
+241122-N-FA353-1305 YOKOSUKA, Japan (Nov.
+22, 2024) The Nimitz class aircraft carrier USS George Washington (CVN 73) arrives in Yokosuka while Vice Adm.
+Fred Kacher, commander, U.S. 7th Fleet, left, and Hon.
+Rahm Emanuel, U.S. ambassador to Japan,right, address families in Yokosuka, Japan, Nov.
 22, 2024.
-George Washington is 7th Fleet’s premier forward-deployed aircraft carrier, a long-standing symbol of the United States’ commitment to maintaining a free and open Indo-Pacific region, while operating alongside Allies and partners across the U.S. Navy’s largest numbered fleet.
+George Washington is 7th Fleet’s premier forward-deployed aircraft carrier, a long-standing symbol of the United States’ commitment to maintaining a free and open Indo-Pacific region, while operating alongside allies and partners across the U.S. Navy’s largest numbered fleet.
 (U.S. Navy Photo by Mass Communication Specialist 2nd Class Belen Saldana)

 |Date Taken: